GastonPini/Complementary-Primers/README.md

-# Primers
+# Complementary Primers

-# This script allows allows designing primers.
+## This script allows allows designing primers.

 A primer is a synthetic oligonucleotide which is mainly used in PCR (Polymerase Chain Reaction), for the amplification of a DNA fragment.
 The primers must have a sequence which must be reverse complementary to a region of the target or template DNA, so that the annealing can be carried out.